Aaron98990/ways-of-the-game/fouls.md

 The player who charges into another player may remain standing or appear to have commit a fair charge because of momentum.
 The player who takes the charge will absorb all the impact.

+The Laws do mention anything about "shoulder to shoulder".
+But, repeating what is already said above you can't charge into an opponent (including with your shoulder) when the ball is not within playing distnace (like when the opponent just kicked/passed the ball away).
+Two player running a straight path to the ball who are even and whose shoulders make contact is fair.

 ## Trips